 Big Businesses Use Supplier Registration Portals

 Big businesses source vendors through directory-type databases known as supplier registration portals and vendor registration portals.
-These portals are a part of larger procurement management systems that pull supplier data from a variety of sources.
+These portals, which among the recommended Strategic Sourcing Best Practices, are a part of larger procurement management systems that pull supplier data from a variety of sources.
 The sheer number of suppliers big businesses use, combined with the complexities of doing business on an international scale, requires a network of collaborative digital efforts to scale and manage vendor information.

 Multi-unit companies typically have an online supplier registration process on a company website and utilize third-party supply chain platforms to widen the scope of a supplier search.
 For instance, Coupa’s Supplier Diversity Management Tools help match up businesses as big as McDonalds and Coca-Cola with diverse suppliers.
 For suppliers, registering on the Coupa Open Business Network saves significant working time.
 It’s much easier to sign up once with Coupa than to visit every website for every potential buyer.
 A supplier can quickly magnify their exposure to known and unknown buyers by becoming a member of the Coupa Open Business Network.

 Big businesses need to have access to available suppliers to reduce company risk and act in the best interest of stakeholders.
 McDonald’s, Coca-Cola, Macy’s and Dell are at the top of the Fortune 500 list.
 Walmart has over 100,000 suppliers to manage, and CVS has suppliers for over 9,000 stores.
 Losing one supplier does not pose much risk to big-box retailers because there are swaths of suppliers available.
 When a pallet of pencils is not available from one supplier, they merely check a database for another supplier.
 That supplier might be you—if you’re registered in the Coupa Open Business Network.